 People and Congregations Engaged in Ministry (PACEM) is an interfaith collaboration of congregations and community partners in Charlottesville with a passion to help the homeless find shelter at night, especially during the cold winter months.
 Volunteers are needed each year when Spring Hill offers housing to our area's homeless men.

 JABA Senior Adult Ministry – Spring Hill provides a time of devotional, crafts, and refreshments for the seniors who attend the day care program at JABA located at the Greene County Library building.
 From September through June, Spring Hillers lead this special time at 10 a.m. on the 1st Tuesday of each month.
-To volunteer or to find out more information, contact Mary.
+To volunteer or to find out more information, contact The Church Office.